Democrats urge Pence to stay away from Senate for Barrett vote because of latest White House coronavirus outbreak

 The senators said that Pence will not be needed to break a tie and that his presence would be purely “ceremonial.”

-Republicans hold a 53-to-47 advantage in the Senate, and only one GOP senator — Susan Collins (Maine) — has indicated that she would oppose the nomination of the judge, President Trump’s third pick for the high court.
+Republicans hold a 53-to-47 advantage in the Senate, and only one GOP senator — Susan Collins (Maine) — has indicated that she would oppose the nomination of the judge.

+The Pence aide, speaking on the condition of anonymity to talk frankly about his schedule, said he was not planning to attend the vote, which is expected Monday evening.

-White House Chief of Staff Mark Meadows told reporters Monday that plans for Pence to preside over the confirmation vote are “in flux.”
+White House Chief of Staff Mark Meadows had told reporters Monday that plans for Pence to preside over the confirmation vote are “in flux.”

 “The vice president obviously has great knowledge about the disease and the pandemic, and he knows the right protocols to follow, and I have every confidence that he’s following those protocols,” Jared Kushner, the president’s son-in-law, said of Pence, who serves as chairman of the White House coronavirus task force.